charlotte-os/charlotte-core/README.md

 ### Target Platforms

 - x86-64 PCs with UEFI and ACPI (In Progress)
-- Aarch64 devices with UEFI and ACPI (Planned)
+- Aarch64 devices with UEFI and ACPI (In Progress)
+- RISC-V devices with UEFI and ACPI (Under Consideration)

 ### Building and Testing